Skip to content

 normal user interface

-a modern answer to a terminal file explorer, that can be customized to fit your workflow easily, while being aesthetically pleasing
+a modern answer to a terminal file explorer, that can be customized to fit your workflow easily, while being aesthetically pleasing. rovr now features advanced state management, flexible compact modes, and an improved sort order switcher for enhanced usability.

 I can’t answer this question, but I can answer why you shouldn’t use rovr.